 - For information on regular expressions, see this Wikipedia entry (which has a link to examples) or the introduction to this Allegro CL document.

 - An integer.
-If given, it is used by the server to guess suitable values for things like internal table sizes.
-You should only worry about this when trying to squeeze out more performance.
-Setting it too big can lead to some wasted resources, setting it too small to sub-optimal performance.
+This is the number of triples one expects to have in the store.
+It is used by the server to guess suitable values for things like internal table sizes.
+Most of the time, you should only worry about this when trying to squeeze out more performance.
+Setting it too big or too small can lead to some wasted resources and sub-optimal performance.
+However, setting it extremely low (to less than one 25th of the real size) will cause enormous index management overhead and lead to extreme loss of performance on a continuously evolving store.

 - A time (value like